Weekend curfew, odd-even system of opening shops lifted in Delhi: DDMA | Education

 ''Restaurants, bars and cinema halls/theatres to operate up to 50 per cent capacity,'' he said in a tweet.

-The L-G also advised the health department to enhance vaccination coverage with a special focus on vulnerable sections and also to undertake necessary epidemiological analysis of hospitalised patients.
+The LG also advised the Health Department to enhance vaccination coverage with a special focus on vulnerable sections and also to undertake necessary epidemiological analysis of hospitalised patients Delhi on Thursday logged 4,291 fresh COVID-19 cases as compared to 7,498 cases reported a day earlier.
+The positivity rate dropped marginally to 9.56 per cent from 10.59 per cent on Wednesday.

+The number of daily cases in Delhi has been on the decline after touching a high of 28,867 on January 13.
+The city had recorded a positivity rate of 30.6 per cent on January 14, the highest during the ongoing wave of the pandemic.

+It took just 10 days for daily cases to drop below the 10,000-mark.
+Sisodia had on Wednesday met a delegation of parents of children and agreed with their demand for reopening schools.
+He had said the schools were closed when it was unsafe for children to go there but ''excessive caution'' was harming them now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)